hansklav/Oberon-keyboard-tweaks/README.md

       00 7F 0E 00 06 10 1B 00  00 00 00 00 00 00 00 00$)
 ```

+### Using the cursor control characters in other modules

-After changing the Keyboard Table, add the following line to the constant declaration of Input.Mod (using the ASCII codes that you chose for the arrow keys):
+After changing the Keyboard Table, add the following line to the constant declaration of `Input.Mod` (using the ASCII codes that you chose for the arrow keys):
 ```
 CONST
   (...)
   left* = 02X;  right* = 06X;  up* = 10X;  down* = 0EX;        (* cursor control characters *)
 ```

-Then insert the following code fragment into procedure Write of TextFrames.Mod (again using your own chosen ASCII codes for the arrow keys and matching control characters):
+Then insert the following code fragment into procedure `Write` of `TextFrames.Mod` (again using your own chosen ASCII codes for the arrow keys and matching control characters):
 ```
     (...)
   ELSIF ch = 18X THEN (*ctrl-x,  cut*)